 A joint program of The Florida Chapter of IASWG and SunServe

-Endorsed by The International Association of Social Work With Groups
+This program was endorsed by The International Association of Social Work With Groups in 2016

 TO ENROLL IN THE GROUP FACILITATOR CERTIFICATION PROGRAM

 (Enrollment includes automatic registration in all three training events listed below)

 Group work is a crucial program component for many social service and behavioral health agencies.
 Groups are used to teach important life skills, to improve interpersonal communication and install pro-social behaviors.
 Groups are used to provide peer to peer support, opportunities to test new identities and ways to recover from trauma or loss.
 Group work promotes emotional, relational and behavioral health in ways that surpass what can be expected of other kinds of interventions.

 The quality of leadership and facilitation of group work in such agencies settings significantly affects the outcomes in treatment.
 While many evidence based practices used in the field of mental health and behavioral healthcare provide training for clinicians and peer specialists on the delivery of services in group contexts, few of them engage staff in learning or enhancing the fundamental skills of group leadership and facilitation itself.
 And especially in times of ever shrinking funding for services, many agencies have precious few opportunities to hone the facilitation skills of the members of their staff.